-Unfortunately, Monarch populations are under threat nationwide.
-Their numbers have declined by more than 80% since the mid-1990s.1 Much of this drop is due to pressures of habitat loss and the use of pesticides.
+Unfortunately, monarch populations are under threat nationwide.
+Their numbers have declined by more than 80 percent since the mid-1990s.1 Much of this drop is due to pressures of habitat loss and the use of pesticides.
 These issues are exacerbated by their famous migration, which exposes them to differing conditions and threats across their continent-long path.

-By May, that journey takes many Monarchs to our corner of southern Oregon.
+By May, that journey takes many monarchs to our corner of southern Oregon.
 There, they find the various plant species we grow just for them.
-Monarch Butterflies will only lay their eggs on Milkweed.
-About the size of a pin head, the eggs are ridged, lightly cream colored and dome shaped.3
+Monarch butterflies will only lay their eggs on Milkweed.
+About the size of a pin head, the eggs are ridged, light cream in color and dome-shaped.3

-In the wild, the percentage of Monarch eggs that survive to become adult butterflies is often less than 10%.4 In captivity, we can get the survival rate over 90%.
+In the wild, the percentage of monarch eggs that survive to become adult butterflies is often less than 10 percent.4 In captivity, we can get the survival rate over 90 percent.

 Monarch eggs are the size of the head of a pin.